-According to the information provided by TSOs from the region in the IG meeting held on 27 February, the elaboration of the second South GRIP 2013-2022 has already been kicked off in early 2013.
-After several TSO meetings since October 2012, and the publication by ENTSOG of the EU-wide TYNDP on 21 February 2013, the new South GRIP has started to be prepared under the coordination of GRTgaz for this second edition.
-Its main drivers and objectives were presented at this IG meeting, as well as the expected process and timetable for completion.
+According to the information provided by TSOs in the IG and SG meetings held between February and June, the elaboration of the second South GRIP 2013-2022 was kicked off in early 2013.
+After several TSO meetings since October 2012, and the publication by ENTSOG of the EU-wide TYNDP on 21 February 2013, the new South GRIP started to be prepared under the coordination of GRTgaz for this second edition.
+Its main drivers and objectives were presented at recent IG and SG meetings, as well as the expected process and timetable for completion.
+Discussions are ongoing as regards the need to conduct a public consultation in the region and take on board comments from regulators and other stakeholders before publishing it.
+The specific date for public consultation is now under discussion.
+TSOs have expressed their willingness to have bilateral meetings with regulators.
 The GRIP aims to be published in Q4 2013.